diqidoq/jass/README.md

  > Stop learning Frameworks.
 Stop  hacking styles.
 Start building web apps.

-Every CSS class is a combination of a main group identifier optional with a direction followed by a positive or negative (-) value.
-Each class exist as shorthand and as most readable version corresponding directly to the CSS property.
+As one of the very first with this attempt: In JASS every CSS class is just a combination of a main group identifier describing the css property with an optional direction followed by a positive or negative (-) value.
+Each class exist as shorthand and as most readable version corresponding directly to the CSS property at targeted.
+There are no classes for nav or like primary or right etc. Only CSS proeprties describing classes which you use to build your style on the HTML element.

 Examples: